Case Index

 The same communications appear across multiple institutional records.

-University records reflecting the intake and internal handling of communications attributed to an unidentified witness (“Nick Bee”), reflecting sexual and criminal allegations against Dr. Bradley Foerster and Dr. Myria Petrou, entering through the Office of General Counsel in August 2017 and later appearing in Dr. Petrou’s Title IX memorandum in October 2018.
+University records reflecting the intake and subsequent handling of communications attributed to an unidentified witness ("Nick Bee"), reflecting sexual and criminal allegations against Dr. Bradley Foerster and Dr. Myria Petrou, entering through the Office of General Counsel in August 2017, later appearing in Dr. Petrou's October 2018 Title IX memorandum, and culminating in the University Office of General Counsel's March 22, 2023 statement that "No matters involving Nick will be investigated."

 Dr. Paul Cronin Deposition Testimony Concerning “Nick,” Recordings, and Extortion Allegations